react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Whether to hide the elevation shadow (Android) or the bottom border (iOS) on the header.

-#### `headerTranslucent`
+#### `headerTransparent`

 Boolean indicating whether the navigation bar is translucent.

-Setting this to `true` makes the header absolutely positioned, and changes the background color to `transparent` unless specified in `headerStyle`.
+Defaults to `false`.
+Setting this to `true` makes the header absolutely positioned - so that the header floats over the screen so that it overlaps the content underneath, and changes the background color to `transparent` unless specified in `headerStyle`.

+This is useful if you want to render a semi-transparent header or a blurred background.

+Note that if you don't want your content to appear under the header, you need to manually add a top margin to your content.
+React Navigation won't do it automatically.

+To get the height of the header, you can use [`HeaderHeightContext`](elements.md#headerheightcontext) with [React's Context API](https://reactjs.org/docs/context.html#contextconsumer) or [`useHeaderHeight`](elements.md#useheaderheight).

 #### `headerBlurEffect`

 Blur effect for the translucent header.
+The `headerTransparent` option needs to be set to `true` for this to work.

 Supported values:

 - `extraLight`
 - `light`